East York Lyndhursts: Reactions in Canada

 Newspaper headlines the following day in Canada included; "Reds Give Us Lesson in Game We Invented" in the Toronto Daily Star, "No one but the CAHA can be held responsible for Canada's defeat" in The London Free Press, and "Perhaps the defeat of Canada by the Russians is the best thing that could have happened" in the Winnipeg Free Press.
 Journalist Elmer Ferguson wrote in the Montreal Herald, that it was "a national calamity, a national humiliation, and a mortifying experience".
 Despite pleas from the Canada public, the Government of Canada vowed not the get involved in the business of hockey, and would not provide funds for a team to represent Canada internationally.

 CAHA president W. B. George stated that the final game was the worst he had seen the Lyndhursts play and that they seemed afraid of being penalized.
 He felt that the Lyndhursts lacked the experience necessary to deal with the political situation in Europe, and believed that much of the criticism by newspapers in Sweden had been anti-Canadian propaganda.
 He recommended that Canada continue to play at the World Championships, and denied reports from East York's manager that spectators in Sweden treated the Canadian team unfairly.

 Canadian reporters waited at Malton Airport to interview players as they arrived, and even questioned Eric Unger while he was in the restroom.
 Don Lockhart felt the Lyndhursts would have won easily if physical contact was allowed in the international game.
 Other players on the team were disappointed with how the loss was perceived in Canada.
 Reg Spragge remarked that, "You would have thought we lost World War Three, not a hockey game"; whereas George Sayliss felt that, "I think we got more publicity over losing than if we'd won it".
 Norm Gray summarized the financial frustrations by saying, "Nobody in this country as far as government officials would give any money towards sending us over there.
 The moment we lost the game, it was a whole different ball game.

 George Dudley invited suggestions on how the CAHA could better form the team.
-He believed that the best eligible teams were the senior A-level and junior A-level teams, but the cost of sending them was be prohibitive.
+He believed that the best eligible teams were the senior A-level and junior A-level teams, but the cost of sending them would be prohibitive.
 He also noted that the timing of the World Championships coincided with playoffs in Canada, and it required at least 15 days away their schedule in Canada if a team travelled to Europe and return by airplane.
 Dudley stated that no team would agree to leave at a critical team in their domestic season, and that teams would not generate revenue for the trip without the customary series of exhibition games.
 Profits from the Allan Cup and Memorial Cup playoffs would not sustain the cost of flying a team to Europe annually.